hyperledger/anoncreds-spec/spec/data_flow_revocation.md

 are not received in the presentation, the [[ref: verifier]] SHOULD check to see if the given credential type is revocable.
 If not, it is acceptable that no NRP was received.
-However, if the credential used in the generation of the proof is revocable, and the [[ref: holder]] did not provide the P0N-R, the verification code SHOULD surface to the [[ref: verifier]] that the presentation failed cryptographic verification.
+However, if the credential used in the generation of the proof is revocable, and the [[ref: holder]] did not provide the NRP, the verification code SHOULD surface to the [[ref: verifier]] that the presentation failed cryptographic verification.